perticascatalin/Learning/DPML/mcsp.md

 - variables `v_1`, `v_2` ... `v_n` with domains `[1..n]`, `[1..n]` ... `[1..n]`
 - `all_diff(v_i)`
 - `all_diff((v_i+1 - v_i) % n)`, `i <= n-1`

+**Note**: the above assumes that the notes (from a whole chromatic scale) are labeled as integers: 1, 2, ..., 12.
+These will represent the notes A, A#, B, C, ...
+G, G# in an octave.
+However, in my own experiments, I use 0, 0.5, 1, ..., 6 instead, so that intervals (the distance between) are then directly measured in tones, like they are in music.

 Although the related studies do not mention this, the concept of using 12 different pitches (from the chromatic scale) within any contiguous sequence of 12 notes is the basis for the **twelve-tone serialism** method of composition.
 This originated in the 1920s (see [M8]), so it is a very modern approach to musical composition.
 The purpose of using 12 different pitches is for the melody to not belong to a specific key.